anhminhbo/BITS-Pomodoro-Music/README.md

 bash provisioners/build_infra.sh your_domain_here your_frontend_port your_backend_port
 ```

 # Notes: Sometimes the script will stop at Config the VM and not proceed to Apply cert for the web app step.
-Here how to solve it, type in console in provisioners: ```ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u ubuntu --key-file aws-ec2-private-key.pem -T 1000 -i ansible_hosts ansible.apply_cert.yaml```
+IF you do not see "Done building infrastructure of your web app.
+Ref: BugFixWanderer", Here how to solve it, type in console in provisioners folder: ```ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -u ubuntu --key-file aws-ec2-private-key.pem -T 1000 -i ansible_hosts ansible.apply_cert.yaml```

 - Remember to read and type "yes" ^^!